FuturePreHistory/operational-incompleteness/essay.md

 - Stephen Cook — *The Complexity of Theorem-Proving Procedures* (1971)
 - Kurt Gödel — *On Formally Undecidable Propositions* (1931)
 - Mario Brčić & Roman Yampolskiy — *Impossibility Results in AI* (2023)
-- Kolmogorov — *Three Approaches to the Quantitative Definition of Information* (1965)
+- Andrey N. Kolmogorov — *Three Approaches to the Quantitative Definition of Information* (1965)